moose-code/logtui/README.md

 ## Supported Networks

+LogTUI automatically discovers all networks supported by Hypersync.
+The following are some commonly used networks:

+### Mainnets

 - `ethereum`: Ethereum Mainnet
 - `arbitrum`: Arbitrum One
 - `optimism`: Optimism
 - `base`: Base
 - `polygon`: Polygon PoS
+- And many more...

+### Testnets

+- `arbitrum-sepolia`: Arbitrum Sepolia
+- `optimism-sepolia`: Optimism Sepolia
+- And more...

+Run `logtui --list-networks` to see the complete, up-to-date list of all supported networks.

 ## Built-in Event Presets